Vengeance (2002): Storylines

-Vengeance featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw and SmackDown! – World Wrestling Entertainment's (WWE) television programs.
-Wrestlers portrayed a hero or villain as they followed a series of events that built tension, and culminated in a wrestling match or series of matches.
+Vengeance featured professional wrestling matches that involved different wrestlers from pre-existing feuds, plots, and storylines that were played out on Raw and SmackDown! – WWE's television programs.
 All wrestlers were from WWE's Raw and SmackDown! brands – a storyline division in which WWE employees are assigned to a television program of the same name.

-The main feud from SmackDown! heading into Vengeance was between The Rock, Kurt Angle and The Undertaker fighting for the WWE Undisputed Championship.
+The main feud from SmackDown! heading into Vengeance was between The Rock, Kurt Angle, and The Undertaker fighting for the WWE Undisputed Championship.
 At King of the Ring, The Undertaker defeated Triple H to retain the title.
 During the match, The Rock interfered hitting The Undertaker with a Rock Bottom.
 The Undertaker, angry because of The Rock's interference, asked Mr. McMahon for a match with The Rock.
 McMahon booked the match for Vengeance and told The Undertaker that it was for the championship.
 On the July 4 episode of SmackDown!, however, The Undertaker wrestled Angle to a draw in a WWE Undisputed Championship match, when The Undertaker pinned Angle and tapped out to Angle's submission hold at the same time.
 On the July 8 episode of Raw, McMahon announced that Angle would be added to the match, making it a triple threat match.
 On the July 11 episode of SmackDown!, The Rock made his return to confront Angle, who challenged him to a match the next week, only for The Undertaker to attack both The Rock and Angle.
 Later that night, as Angle teamed up with Chris Jericho against John Cena and The Undertaker, The Rock hit the Rock Bottom on both Angle and The Undertaker.
 On the July 18 episode of SmackDown!, The Rock defeated Angle by disqualification due to interference from The Undertaker.
 Angle then nailed The Undertaker with a chair.